 The federal and state governments should identify and develop new technologies and innovative strategies, which will enhance and improve commercial motor carrier safety, protect the driving public from commercial motor carriers that do not pass safety inspections, and promote and enforce much stricter safety standards for commercial motor carriers, such as adequately securing truck loads and imposing penalties for missing treads.
 6. Motor Carrier Substance Abuse Assistance Program

-NLC supports a federal incentive grant program for states that wish to conduct random roadside inspections for driver alcohol and drug abuse.
+NLC supports a federal action to address substance abuse by commercial drivers including i random roadside inspections for driver alcohol and drug abuse.